(Originally posted on Digby’s Hullabaloo on December 24, 2022)

 This aspect of the story strongly recalls the late German filmmaker Rainier Werner Fassbinder’s 1979 political satire, cheekily entitled The Third Generation, in which he carries the idea of an ongoing disconnect between the R.A.F.’s core ideals and what he portrays as little more than a group of increasingly clueless, bumbling middle-class dilettantes who bear scant resemblance to the original group of hardcore revolutionaries, to ridiculous extremes.

-While all shared a common idealism and united cause, several of them had never even been in the same room before getting lumped together and put on trial as a group of “conspirators” by their government.
+While all shared a common idealism and united cause, several of them had never even been in the same room before they were all indicted together and prosecuted en masse as “conspirators”.
 Dystopian nightmare fuel…but the good news is our justice system worked, and the convictions were reversed.

 Then again, as many have said—American Democracy (borne of revolution, mind you) is “messy”.
 So far, our checks and balances have kept it from collapsing.
 But we have come “this close” many times.
 At least twice in my lifetime…during the aforementioned Nixon administration (which ended in his resignation as a result of the Watergate debacle) and right here and now.
 But there is a time-proven way to keep it shored up:

 (“The Trial of the Chicago 7” is currently playing on Netflix)